-If you have chosen to stay with in homestay accommodation, your host will provide breakfast, evening meal and a light lunch at the weekend.
-If you have opted for residential accommodation, you will be expected to cook all meals for yourself, although meals are available in several restaurants and snack bars on campus at an extra cost.
+If you have chosen to stay in homestay you will be provided with breakfast, evening meal and a light lunch at weekends.
+Half-board residential accommodation on campus includes two meals a day, and if you have opted for self-catering residential accommodation, you will be expected to cook all meals for yourself, although meals are available in several restaurants and snack bars on campus at an extra cost.

-Courses are held year-round in one of NILE’s two teaching centres in Norwich, Hales Court House and Delta House.
-Upon arrival at your chosen accommodation, you will be provided with a ‘Welcome Pack’ which will give you all the information you need concerning your first day at NILE.
+Courses are held year-round in NILE’s teaching centre in Norwich city centre, Delta House, and at peak times also at our sister organisation INTO's premises at the UEA Campus.
+A few days prior to travelling you will be emailed a ‘Welcome Pack’ which will give you all the information you need concerning your arrival in Norwich and your first day at NILE.